jonas-schievink/rubble/CONTRIBUTING.md

 ## Working on the code

-We try to extensively document all the code, so you can either check out the hosted internal docs (TODO) or jump straight in.
+We try to extensively document all the code, so you can check out the [hosted API docs] or jump straight in.

 ### Code Style